dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The value of the uuid parameter, is the [uuid string value](#uuid) of the referenced vCon to be aggregated.

 The vCon MAY be included in line as the value of the body parameter.
-The encoding parameter MUST be included with the body parameter, if provided, to decribe the encoding of the vCon body.
+The encoding parameter MUST be included with the body parameter, if provided, to describe the encoding of the vCon body.

 * body: "vCon"